-In order to study th movement , the averaged centroid trajectory of ~50 Sla1-eGFP patches in \textit{vps1$\Delta$} and WT cells tracked and compared (Fig.\ref{vps}D).
-In brief: yeast cells expressing fluorescently-tagged endocytic proteins imaged at the equatorial plane.
+The total movement of the endocytic coat (see Fig.1D, E) gives an indication of when invagination has undergone scission: greater movement would imply defects in the scission mechanism.
+In order to study this movement , the averaged centroid trajectory of ~50 Sla1-eGFP patches in \textit{vps1$\Delta$} and WT cells were tracked and compared (Fig.\ref{vps}D).
+In brief: yeast cells expressing fluorescently-tagged endocytic proteins were imaged at the equatorial plane.
 Since membrane invagination progresses perpendicularly to the plane of the plasma membrane, proteins that move into the cytoplasm during invagination do so in the imaging plane.
-Centroids of Sla1 patches- each patch being an endocytic site- tracked in time and averaged.
-This an average centroid that be followed with high spatial and temporal precisionPicco et. al, eLIFE 2015.
-Averaged centroid movement of Sla1-eGFP in WT cells linear to about 140nm (Fig.\ref{vps}D).
-Sla1 movement in \textit{vps1$\Delta$} cells the same magnitude of movement (Fig.\ref{vps}D).
-In spite of slight differences in the rates of movement, the total movement- and so the depth of endocytic invagination- not change.
+Centroids of Sla1 patches- each patch being an endocytic site- were tracked in time and averaged.
+This provided an average centroid that could be followed with high spatial and temporal precision (Picco et. al, eLIFE 2015).
+Averaged centroid movement of Sla1-eGFP in WT cells was linear to about 140nm (Fig.\ref{vps}D).
+Sla1 movement in \textit{vps1$\Delta$} cells had the same magnitude of movement (Fig.\ref{vps}D).
+In spite of slight differences in the rates of movement, the total movement- and so the depth of endocytic invagination- did not change.

-Centroid tracking has shown that the number of molecules of Rvs167 peaks at the time of scission, and is followed by a rapid loss of fluorescent intensity, simultaneous with a sharp jump of the centroid into the cytoplasmThis jump, also seen in Rvs167-GFP kymographs (Fig.1B), is interpreted as loss of protein on the membrane tube, causing an apparent spatial jump to the protein localized at the base of the newly formed vesicle.
-Kymographs of Rvs167-GFP (Fig.1B), as well as Rvs167 centroid tracking (Fig.1E) in Vps1 deleted cells show the same jump as in WT.
+Centroid tracking has shown that the number of molecules of Rvs167 peaks at the time of scission, and is followed by a rapid loss of fluorescent intensity, simultaneous with a sharp jump of the centroid into the cytoplasm (Picco et. al, eLIFE 2015).
+This jump, also seen in Rvs167-GFP kymographs (Fig.1B), is interpreted as loss of protein on the membrane tube, causing an apparent spatial jump to the protein localized at the base of the newly formed vesicle.
+Kymographs of Rvs167-GFP (Fig.1B), as well as Rvs167 centroid tracking (Fig.1E) in Vps1 deleted cells showed the same jump as in WT.